IGPenguin/mobile-toolkit/README.md

 ### auninstall
 * Uninstall third party app
-* Choose from the list, or pass the package name as an argument
+* Choose from the list, or pass package name as an argument

 ### acleanup
 * Uninstall all third party packages
+  * Skips some essential apps (submit issue or edit this script yourself if you want to protect some app essential for you)
-* Remove the contents of /sdcard/Download directory
+* (Optional) Remove everything in /sdcard/Download directory

 ## Device information